Evaguy/346_Documentation/Labo_NSG/README.md

 ## TODO :
 * finish and add the documentation
-* translate it in English
+* translate it into English